oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The *pattern* option specifies a regular expression used to validate a String instance.
 * The *pattern* value SHOULD conform to the Pattern grammar of [ECMAScript](#es9) Section 21.2.
 * A String instance MUST be considered invalid if it does not match the regular expression specified by *pattern*.

-The pattern does not need anchors, it matches the entire instance rather than searching it for substrings.

 #### 3.2.1.7 Size and Value Constraints
 The *minv* and *maxv* options specify size or value limits.